Volt Malta: Transparency and governance

 Volt Malta supports the European citizens' initiative "Voters Without Borders", which calls for voting rights at local and national level for EU citizens as well.
 If the initiative is successful, it could give them access to foreign voters who currently cannot vote in general elections and do not identify with the Nationalist Party or the Labour Party.

 As part of the party's efforts for more transparency in party finances, the group launched a campaign, #PolitikaOnesta, which provides users with a breakdown of party advertising spending over periods ranging from one day to 90 days.
 The party demands that all finances of a political party should be governed exclusively by the party financing law and not by a mixture of party financing law and corporate law.

 Volt demands that the ONE and NET television channels, owned by the Partit Laburista and Partit Nazzjonalista parties, should no longer be regulated under company law, as they can be used to circumvent party funding rules and disguise donations.
 The party also criticises the broadcasters for receiving financial support during the Covid-19 pandemic, thus providing state funding to the parties behind them with taxpayers' money, which is not otherwise common in Malta.

 A fixed term of office should be introduced for the parliament.

+A non-governmental body is to conduct an audit and performance review of the entire public sector and publish the results.
+As a follow-up, a government digital dashboard of expenditure is to be developed.

+Digitalisation

+The party supports the promotion of digital infrastructure.
+Legislation should be adapted to allow ethical hacking, also known as white hat hacking, and calls for companies with a digital presence to introduce bounty programmes.